 - 13 Low Level Format Recovery

-When you encounter USB not formatted, USB not accessible nor readable, or some other problems, the best way to fix the issue is to format the USB flash drive.
-But most people can not do it, as formatting will cause all files lost on the device.
+When you encounter USB not formatted error, USB is not accessible or readable; the best way to fix the issue is to format the USB flash drive.
+But most people can not do it, as formatting will cause all files to be lost on the device.
 So, is it possible to format a USB flash drive without losing data?
 Of course.

 If you have created a backup of USB files, you can directly format the device.
 You won't lose anything.
-If you didn't have a backup, you still have the chance to format USB drive without losing data.
-All you need is a professional data recovery tool to help you get off data from USB before formatting.
+If you don't have a backup, you still have the chance to format a USB drive without losing data.
+All you need is professional file recovery software data recovery to help you get off data from USB before formatting.

 Step 1.
 Connect the USB drive to your computer.
 Launch EaseUS Data Recovery Wizard.
 Select the formatted SD card, USB flash drive, or Pen drive from which you what to restore lost files and then click "Scan".